SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 compromises had to be made to allow for clean python programming without a complete rework of the well-established C++ API.

+These are important to recognize because they present technical reasons why some things seem odd; the bindings were written in a way that had to be maintainable above all else.
+Any changes for the sake of the Python API could not duplicate code.

 **Namespaces:**